nesciosium/CY_BSE_Portfolio/index.md

 **Challenges/Complications**
 Data Acquisition:
 When data is extremely varied, a lot of data is needed in order to create an accurate model.
-Because of this, it took me a long time to create a machine learning model with high accuracy when identifying the objects I provided as my data included images as well as drawings and cartoon versions of the grocery items.
+When I was collecting data, I also collected drawings of the grocery items as well as photos.
+This change in style made it difficult for the machine learning model to correctly identify those drawings.
+In order to fix this, I had to remove those drawings and also add more photos in order to make an accurate model.
+Since adding more data can be extremely meticulous and slow, it was pretty difficult to increase the precision of my machine learning model.
+Parameters (Ablation):
+I also had to change the parameters for my machine learning model many times (known as ablation).
+Each time I change a parameter, it takes up to five minutes for those new parameters to be applied to the model as the training process takes a while, making this process exremely slow as well.

 **What's Next**
 Next, I will be working on my Raspberry Pi, which is what will hold my machine learning model and extra code that a write.
 It will also have a display to show the number of items and the total price.